Shinto in Korea: Introduction of shrines

 The earliest Shinto shrine in Korea is believed to be (金刀比羅神社, Kotohira shrine), later (龍頭山神社, Ryūtōsan Shrine), built in 1678, built by workers of the local Japan House trade office.
 Such shinto may have served a purpose of expressing and maintaining a Japanese identity outside of Japan, while the Japanese and Korean people lived relatively close during this period.

 In 1876, the Japan–Korea Treaty of Amity introduced Japanese settlers, and Shinto proselytizers, to Incheon, Pusan, and Wonsan.
 As Japanese traders arrived in these ports, they brought Shinto practices with them.
 For example, (元山神社, Genzan shrine), in Wonsan, was constructed in 1882, and was later elevated to National Shrine status by the Japanese in 1936.
-By 1911, (大神宮, Daijingū), (菅原神社, Sugawara Tenmangū), and (金刀比羅神社, Konpira Jinja) shrines had been established, ostensibly for the practice of Japanese nationals living there.
+By 1911, (大神宮, Daijingū), (菅原天滿宮, Sugawara Tenmangū), and (金比羅神社, Konpira Jinja) shrines had been established, ostensibly for the practice of Japanese nationals living there.
 Other active groups included (金光教, Konkōkyō), (天理教, Tenrikyō), (御岳教, Ontake-kyō), and (神理教, Shinrikyō).

 After the Japan-Korea treaty of 1910, Korea was fully under Japanese rule.
 In turn, the Governor-General responsible for managing Korea for Imperial Japan was empowered to expand the use of shrines there.
 A year later, a police report on shrine activities in Korea stated that "shrines are established for the purpose of the protection of local areas, and are deeply revered among many residents.
 Shrines are managed along with other civic groups by the local association of Japanese residents."

 In 1913, to mark the anniversary of the occupation, members of the Korean royal family presented an offering to Amaterasu at Keijō Shrine in Seoul, signaling their subordination to the Japanese government.
 Meanwhile, Japanese expatriates at this time were protective of Japanese customs, and reluctant to engage or inform Koreans about shrine practices, despite government orders to promote them, and the Japanese government struggled to incorporate Korean nationals into leadership roles at the shrines.

 Chōsen Shrine, in Seoul, was built in 1920 and was named an Imperial Shrine in 1925 (a few months ahead of completion).
 It was the first Korean shrine to be funded by the state, and was established as the first in a series of national shrines to be built in each Korean province.
 By the 1930s, it was the Korean Governor-General's policy to build a Shinto shrine in every village in Korea, and the total reached 995 by the end of the Japanese occupation in 1945.
 This was 57 percent of all shrines Japan built outside of Japan during the war.
 These shrines were more aggressive in their outreach to locals than the expatriate-led shrines had been before.